webix-hub/docs/data/api/link/ui.tabbar_onaftertabclick_event.md

 @params:

-- id		number/string		the id of the tab that was clicked
+- id		number,string		the id of the tab that was clicked

 @example: